 If we are unable to give you your personal data we will tell you why it has been withheld unless the DPA also exempts us from having to confirm or deny its existence.

-Please send your request in writing to us together with the £10 fee describing the information you want.
+Please send your request in writing to us together with the £10 fee (cheque or postal order) describing the information you want.
 It would be helpful if you could clearly mark your mail “Subject Access Request”.

 Requests should be sent to: